Category: Shanghai noir

 • A Reading List

-My novel The Dancing Girl and the Turtle is set in Shanghai 1937.
-Does any story set in the past qualify as historical fiction?
-Hilary Mantel says historical fiction must do far more than dredge up the past: A relation of past events bring[s] you up against events and mentalities that, should you choose to describe […]
+Historical resources are critical when you set your novel as I have in a place and time not my own.
+The Dancing Girl and the Turtle is set in Shanghai 1937.
+Does that automatically qualify it as historical fiction?
+Hilary Mantel says historical fiction must do far more than dredge up the past: A relation of…